philipostli/no.norkart.renovasjon/README.md

 - Your municipality must use the MinRenovasjon system
 - Valid API key for the MinRenovasjon service

+## Automated Issue Resolution

+This repository includes an automated GitHub Action that generates solution proposals for new issues using AI.

+### How it works

+1. **Issue Creation**: When you create a new issue, the workflow automatically triggers
+2. **AI Analysis**: The system uses Groq's free LLM API (Llama 3.1 70B) to analyze the issue and project structure
+3. **Solution Generation**: An AI-generated solution proposal is created with code suggestions and implementation details
+4. **Pull Request**: A draft pull request is automatically created with the proposed solution

+### Setup

+To enable this feature, you need to configure a Groq API key:

+1. Get a free API key from [Groq Console](https://console.groq.com/)
+2. Add it as a repository secret named `GROQ_API_KEY`
+3. See [Setup Guide](docs/SETUP_GROQ_API.md) for detailed instructions

+### Important Notes

+- Generated solutions are **draft pull requests** that require human review
+- Always test and validate AI-generated code before merging
+- The feature is completely free using Groq's generous free tier
+- Solutions are generated in Norwegian with English code comments

 ## Development Setup

 ### Environment Variables